Tens of thousands of Jews gather for traditional blessing in Jerusalem

 The blessing is recited in Hebrew while religious men cover their heads with prayer shawls, creating a sea of white at the Western Wall Plaza.

-The paved prayer area in front of the wall is the last remnant of the second Jewish Temple destroyed in the 1st century.
+The wall is the last remnant of the second Jewish Temple destroyed in the 1st century.

 The Western Wall Heritage Foundation, which runs the site, said more than 200,000 people have visited the site during the Passover holiday, one of three Jewish holidays where ancient Jews traditionally made a pilgrimage to Jerusalem.